-Our neighbor, Seattle Steam Company, produces thermal energy (steam) by burning clean wood debris in its biomass boiler and delivers it in underground pipes to our distillery.
-Seattle Steam burns only clean waste wood—wood that is unpainted, not treated with chemical preservatives, and is free of non‐combustible materials.
+Our neighbor on the Seattle waterfront, Enwave Seattle, produces thermal energy (steam) by burning clean wood debris in its biomass boiler and delivers it in underground pipes to our distillery.
+Enwave burns only clean waste wood—wood that is unpainted, not treated with chemical preservatives, and is free of non‐combustible materials.
 This includes debris such as broken pallets, construction demolition wood and wood waste from saw mills.

 Copperworks supports nonprofit organizations based in Washington State with a focused program of in-kind donations.
 We’ve chosen to concentrate our giving to nonprofit organizations which work toward environmental protection and conservation of natural resources, economic development for farming communities, breast and ovarian cancer research, and job creation in the food/beverage industry.